 VBAC: Insight from a Mayo Clinic specialist

-VBAC — vaginal birth after cesarean — is possible for many women.
-A Mayo Clinic specialist shares the facts.
+VBAC — vaginal birth after cesarean — is controversial.
+Here''s advice from a Mayo Clinic specialist.

-Many women are candidates for vaginal birth after cesarean (VBAC).
-Still, the choice to pursue VBAC or schedule a repeat C-section can be difficult.
-Here's insight on how to make the decision.
+Years ago, a C-section ended any hope of future vaginal deliveries.
+Today, however, many women are candidates for vaginal birth after cesarean (VBAC).
+Still, the choice to pursue VBAC or schedule a repeat C-section can be tough.

 Why would a woman consider VBAC?